backstage/backstage/docs/permission/plugin-authors/03-adding-a-resource-permission-check.md

 ```

 `makeCreatePermissionRule` is a helper used to ensure that rules created for this plugin use consistent types for the resource and query.

+> Note: To support custom rules defined by Backstage integrators, you must export `createTodoListPermissionRule` from the backend package and provide some way for custom rules to be passed in before the backend starts, likely via `createRouter`.

 We have created a new `isOwner` rule, which is going to be automatically used by the permission framework whenever a conditional response is returned in response to an authorized request with an attached `resourceRef`.
 Specifically, the `apply` function is used to understand whether the passed resource should be authorized or not.